rigoudyg/climaf/examples/README.rst

   - :download:`ann_cycle.py <../examples/ann_cycle.py>`  : compute an annual cycle, using CDO
   - :download:`macro.py <../examples/macro.py>`          : define a macro in-a-while, use it, save it, ....
   - :download:`ensemble.py <../examples/ensemble.py>`    : how to create ensembles and compute with it
+  - :download:`index_html.py <../examples/index_html.py>`: how to
+    create an html index including mutliple tables of links to figures, possibly with thumbnails

 .. _examples_data: